How can we help you today?

 Business perspective

-From a business perspective, domain names are important assets but they’re not an intellectual property.
+From a business perspective, domain names are important assets, but they’re not intellectual property.
 Companies often invest heavily in domains because they represent their online identity and can be critical to their branding efforts, but this does not elevate domain names to the status of IP.

 Technical perspective